ricsanfre/pi-cluster/docs/_docs/restic.md

     -   `${MINIO_SERVER}` FQDN of the Minio Server
     -   `${RESTIC_REPOSITORY_PASSWORD}`: repository password to initialize and access the restic repository

--   Step 3: Export as enviroment variables, the content of the file
+-   Step 3: Export as environment variables, the content of the file

     ```shell
     export $(grep -v '^#' /etc/restic/restic.conf | xargs -d '\n')
     ```
     {{site.data.alerts.important}}
-    This command need to be executed with any new SSH shell connection to the server before executing any `restic` command.
+    This command needs to be executed with any new SSH shell connection to the server before executing any `restic` command.
 As an alternative that command can be added to the bash profile of the user.
     {{site.data.alerts.end}}

 ### Copy CA SSL certificates